 Do you have questions about Chicago's COVID-19 vaccination rollout?
 Over the past few weeks, the city has shared many details about its plans for the coming months, including a detailed (but very tentative) phased schedule for vaccination eligibility—not to be confused with the Illinois phased reopening plan.

 A limited number of Chicago residents began receiving the COVID-19 vaccine in December 2020, and the general public will likely become eligible to receive the vaccine during the summer of 2021.
 Keep in mind that Chicago's current plan is dependent on vaccine supply and availability.
-As of February 2, the city is getting more than 50,000 doses per week, so the schedule will likely change if that number increases or decreases.
+As of March 18, Chicago is administering between 10,000 to 20,000 each day, though demand is still outstripping supply.

 We've assembled everything we currently know about Chicago vaccination program and answered some of the most frequently asked questions below.
 We'll keep you updated as we learn more about how, where and when the vaccine will be made available to Chicago residents.

 When can I get the vaccine in Chicago?

 If you're a healthcare worker, an individual over the age of 65 or a frontline essential worker (correctional workers, first responders, daycare workers, K-12 education workers, public transit, manufacturing, agriculture, continuity of government, postal workers, caregivers for medically fragile adults or children) you're eligible to receive a vaccine now.

 The current schedule will make the majority of Chicagoans eligible on March 29 when the city enters Phase 1C of its vaccination plan, opening up appointments to those with "high-risk medical conditions" and all other essential workers.
 Everyone else over the age of 16 will likely become eligible at the beginning of May, adhering to a request from President Biden.
 Read on for a more detailed outline of Chicago's phased vaccination program, and keep tabs on the latest updates via the Chicago COVID vaccine website.